apache/jena-site/source/documentation/sparql-apis/__index.md

 * HTTP usage provided by the JDK `java.net.http` package, with challenge-based authentication provided on top by Jena.
 [See the authentiucation documentation](./http-auth.html).

-* Authentication support is uniformly applied to query, update, GSP and `SERVICE`.
+* Authentication support is uniformly applied to query, update, GSP, DSP and `SERVICE`.

 * HTTP/2 support